benjamindupreez/Galactic-Gunners/README.md

 # Galactic-Gunners

-A Space Invaders game developed for CS E214, Object-Oriented programming in Java
+## Instructions

-The main class that needs to be compiled and executed to run the program is Invaders.java
+1. The main class that needs to be compiled and executed to run the program is Invaders.java

-Include the stdlib.jar (Princeton University's standard libraries) by including the classpath when compiling and executing the program
+2. Include the stdlib.jar (Princeton University's standard libraries) by including the classpath when compiling and executing the program:
-Linux: javac -cp .:stdlib.jar Invaders.java, java -cp .:stdlib.jar Invaders
+**Linux:** javac -cp .:stdlib.jar Invaders.java, java -cp .:stdlib.jar Invaders
-Windows: javac -cp .;stdlib.jar Invaders.java, java -cp .;stdlib.jar Invaders
+**Windows:** javac -cp .;stdlib.jar Invaders.java, java -cp .;stdlib.jar Invaders

 ## Additional work for bonus marks